Kozphy/Note/program_lan/Python/data_analysis/Numpy/Built-in Data Structures, Functions,and Files.md

 ```

 ### List
-In contrast with tuples, lists are variable-length and their contents can be modified in-place.
-You can define them using square brackets [] or using the list type function
+In contrast with tuples, lists are variable-length and their contents `can be modified in-place`.
+You can define them using `square brackets []` or using the `list type function`

-The list function is frequently used in data processing as a way to materialize an iterator or generator expression:
 ```python=
 In [42]: gen = range(10)
 In [43]: gen